Yelfive/md-notes/GoLang/Grammar-Basics.md

 `main` is the function distinguish a **package** from a **executable**.
 The package without a `main` function is package library and the other a executable library.

+The following image illustrates init and main calling stack.

 ![init stack](https://raw.githubusercontent.com/astaxie/build-web-application-with-golang/master/zh/images/2.3.init.png)